thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-library.md

 wl-html:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-html-bundle-pe.png
-        title: 'For inject custom HTML code.
+        title: 'For injecting custom HTML code.
 And for displaying configurable HTML with the ability to inject values from the selected data source.'

 wl-maps-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-maps-bundle-pe.png
-        title: 'For visualization of devices geo locations and tracking devices routes both in real-time and history mode.'
+        title: 'For visualization of devices&#39; geolocations and tracking devices routes both in real-time and history mode.'

 wl-gateway-bundle:
     0: